MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

 ## Delay email delivery

 When composing an email in Outlook, you might see a suggestion to schedule email delivery at a later time.
 MyAnalytics can schedule email delivery that aligns with the working hours of the recipients in their respective time zones.
 This helps minimize disruptions to recipients outside their working hours.

-These suggestions are currently only available to [Office 365 E5 users](../overview/mya-faq.md#q4-how-can-i-find-out-what-my-plan-is).
+These suggestions are currently only available to [Microsoft or Office 365 E5, E3, and E1 users](../overview/mya-faq.md#q4-how-can-i-find-out-what-my-plan-is) who are using the Outlook desktop app.

+If you have inline suggestions turned on, you can delay up two email deliveries each day.
+To get more than two daily suggestions, you can opt in to a [Delay email delivery plan](delay-email.md).

 ![Inline suggestions email](../../Images/mya/use/nudges-email.png)